 If a reduced capacity notice is issued, Energinet is entitled to order Shippers to reduce on pro rata basis or interrupt deliveries and offtake in the Danish Gas System for as long as capacity is reduced in all or parts of the Transmission System.
 Via the Gas Suppliers the Shipper shall ensure that the Consumers relevant to the Shipper comply with the order.

-Energinet shall distribute the part of the capacity available among the affected Shippers and other parties along the following lines:

-Non-Protected Consumption Sites must be reduced before Protected Consumption Sites (in the order mentioned)

-The consequences for the Consumers must be minimised, including by not interrupting deliveries to Consumers sensitive to irregularities in their supply of Natural GaIf the reduced capacity affects the flow of Natural Gas through the Network Separation Point, Energinet is entitled to give instructions to the operator of the Non-Domestic Transmission System.
+If the reduced capacity affects the flow of Natural Gas through the Network Separation Point, Energinet is entitled to give instructions to the operator of the Non-Domestic Transmission System.
 Non-compliance with these instructions implies that Energinet is entitled to take all the necessary measures.
 These measures will be communicated to all relevant players along with further instructions, if needed.

 Force Majeure